-Among the areas that an experienced lawyer can help clients with include the following:
+Among the areas that a family law lawyer can assist clients with include the following:

 - Child support